-At a glance, attacks on computer vision models might not sound like such a big deal.
+At a glance, attacks on computer vision models might not sound so serious.
 Sure, somebody’s visual data processing pipeline might be compromised, and if that’s a criminal matter, let the courts decide.
 Big deal, it doesn’t really impact me that much, right?
 Think again.
 Physical adversarial attacks on CV detectors already have a safety and security impact in the real world.
 For example, traffic signs can be modified to make sign detectors in cars ignore or misinterpret them.
 One can also modify their clothes or appearance to fool person detection and authentication models, which has interesting moral implications too.
 Attackers are not always bad, defenders are not always good.
 Attacking the omnipresent street camera detectors to evade them may be a just cause: the regime might be totalitarian, or you just simply want to protect your privacy.
 On the other hand, we probably don’t want people succeeding in attacks against a bank vault face detector.
 All in all, CV models play an increasingly important role in real world, they’re here to stay, and so are the attacks—there are always going to be juicy, security-critical targets.
 Hence the never-ending need for research.

 Physical adversarial attacks usually utilize a form of adversarial patch.
 I have touched on adversarial patches in my previous post on certifiable defense @ CVPR ’22: they are pixel perturbations restricted to a certain small, contiguous part of the image and optimized to fool a model.
 The individual pixel perturbations are unrestricted.
 This is in a way the inverse of the classic attack which restricts the individual perturbations within a certain range from the original pixel value, but does not restrict the location (any pixel can be perturbed).
 As a result, adversarial patches tend to occupy a small part of the image and be very colourful.
 An example of such a patch is depicted in Fig. 1.